 Talent adding FGM to dislodged cells

-Talent pipetting the cells up and down using a serological pipette
+Talent pipetting the cells up and down using a serological pipette.
+SCREEN 2: To be provided by the authors: The recording of single cell suspension observed under a microscope.

 Talent transferring the cells into the centrifuge tube